AC1706-67/bioreceipt.ai/ERROR_HANDLING_SYSTEM_DOCS.md

 The implementation demonstrates technical excellence through comprehensive testing, type safety, accessibility compliance, and performance optimization.
 Users benefit from clear guidance and automatic error recovery, while developers enjoy a clean, well-documented API that's easy to maintain and extend.

-This system positions the BioPulse application as a leader in user experience design, showing how thoughtful error handling can significantly improve user satisfaction and application reliability."
+This system positions the BioReceipt application as a leader in user experience design, showing how thoughtful error handling can significantly improve user satisfaction and application reliability."